mjf1406/viziers-vault-app/content/docs/Encounter Generator/Combat Encounter Generator Methodology.md

 ## Overview

-The Combat Encounter Generator creates balanced combat encounters for D&D 5th Edition based on your party composition and selected criteria.
-It follows official rules from the Dungeon Master's Guide to calculate encounter difficulty using Experience Point (XP) thresholds and multipliers.
+The Encounter Generator creates balanced combat encounters and generates non-combat encounters for D&D 5th Edition based on your party composition and selected criteria.
+Combat encounters follow official rules from the Dungeon Master's Guide to calculate encounter difficulty using Experience Point (XP) thresholds and multipliers.
+Non-combat encounters provide narrative and exploration opportunities without requiring combat resolution.

 ## How It Works